ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

     - R-Studio
     - Import data from Psilo to R-Studio
 4. Work Program of the week 0 - [Week-0](./01_IOC_R_week_00.md)
-    - Exercises with Slack (use of markdown, configuration, files, no-screen-shots, etc.)
+    - Exercises with Slack and Trello (use of markdown, configuration, files, no-screen-shots, etc.)
-    Exercises with GitHub (web version)
-    - Data upload in Rstudio, from Psilo
+    - Data upload in Rstudio
     - Create various projects and navigate between them
     - basic usage of R (pre-existing functions, variables)